practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 Sizes of the related executables (if not applying tricks with SBCL and CCL) also differ greatly:

-- SBCL: 46.1 MB -- there's a reason why a Lisp implementation is running a [World](#the-lisp-machine-as-a-world)
+- SBCL: 46.1 MB -- there's a reason why a Lisp implementation is hosting a [World](#the-lisp-machine-as-a-world)
 - CCL: 27.2 MB
 - ECL: 79.1 kB -- this little size helps to explain "Embeddable..."

+Here's an article from 2020 with much more information on how to build a project in Lisp: _**Common Lisp in Practice**_: https://atomized.org/blog/2020/07/06/common-lisp-in-practice/

+This leaves one question open: where does the name _**Steel Bank**_ come from?

+This name has its root in its precursor _**Carnegie Mellon** University Common Lisp_ (CMUCL): https://sbcl.org/history.html with Carnegie Mellon University's big original sponsors Andrew Carnegie with steel and the Mellon family with banking.

 <br/>